 Wallet & Transfer Guide

-Are you a Participant?
+Are you a Host?

-You contribute computational resources and receive tokens as rewards.
+You contribute computational resources and receive coins as rewards.
 Before proceeding, you need access to your wallet, which is automatically created when the chain-node container runs for the first time.
-Go here to learn how to access your account.

 Are you a Developer?